ACC-HelloWorld/6-connecting-the-pieces/README.md

 #### Data logging

-After the optimization is complete, the orchestrator should pull all results from the MongoDB database, read it into a pandas DataFrame, and save the data to a CSV file.
+The data logging happens at two levels:

+1. **Microcontroller Level**:
+   - After each experiment, the microcontroller logs the results to MongoDB via HTTP POST request
+   - Each log includes the command (RGB values), experiment ID, session ID, and sensor data

+2. **Orchestrator Level**:
+   - After optimization is complete, the orchestrator:
+     - Connects to MongoDB using PyMongo
+     - Retrieves all results matching the current session ID
+     - Creates a pandas DataFrame from the results
+     - Saves the data to a CSV file

 ### Microcontroller